 4. Having to Move From Their Home

 Many seniors fear having to leave their house.
 Homes hold significant memories, values, and is a safe place for seniors.
 Talking with your parent can help reduce stress and fear about moving from their home to a new place.
 Discuss options that allow them to stay in their home for longer such as a live-in companion or nurse.
 Make sure to talk about other options such as downsizing, and senior housing too.
 Talking about the possibility of moving early can help ease the transition into a worry-free community.
+It may also help to discuss the exciting amenities a place like Village Green could offer, including a dining plan, transportation, and floor plans built specifically with senior safety in mind.

 You should be able to find senior resources where you can find information on various options in your local area.
 Make sure you thoroughly research each option with your parent and tour a few retirement campuses.
 Talking about the situation can help ease the fears your loved one has of senior housing.
 Remember to try your best to let them have a say in the matter and choose the best option for their wants and needs.
 Help them know that they are looking at options for the future not necessarily planning to move right away.
 Once they know what the future may hold, they can rest easy and not have to worry about the unknown.